-Enclosed in this Annual Meeting Announcement packet is the 2016 Meeting Agenda, 2015 Annual Meeting Minutes, 2016 proposed Board of Directors Slate, Invoice for the 2016 assessment, Proxy Form to be completed if you cannot attend the meeting naming any Member, Officer or Board Member to vote your proxy, and a RSVP form with a request to update your contact information.
+Enclosed are the following documents: 2018 Annual Meeting Agenda, 2017 Annual Meeting Minutes, 2018 proposed Board of Directors Slate, Invoice for your 2018 assessment, Proxy Form and RSVP Form.
+Complete the Proxy Form if you cannot attend the meeting naming any member, Officer or Board Member to vote your proxy.
 Please complete the required forms, including updating your email address and return with your $300 annual assessment prior to December 31, 2017.

 James E Pedrick